-Divorce is one of the toughest challenges any relationship—and any family—can face.
-More than a breakup, the finality that comes with a divorce is deeply painful for everyone involved Often the circumstances surrounding or leading to the divorce make healing feel impossible.
+Divorce affects everyone in the family and is one of the toughest challenges one will face.
+More than a breakup, the life-altering changes divorce brings is deeply painful for everyone involved.

 You Can Feel Whole Again After Divorce